wp-plugins/contact-form-7-integrations/readme.txt

 == Changelog ==

+= 1.2 =
+Upgraded API calls, fixed some bugs and replaced deprecated API call methods.
+URL encodes data in API calls.
+Contact Form 7 dependency notice is now showing when plugin is deactivated and then reactivated.
+Bug fixed when using more than one checkbox (array of fields) in form.

 = 1.1 =
 Plugin prompts users to install CF7 if its not currently installed.
 Added quick installation options for CF7.